 As co-student coordinator of the program her senior year, Kraeske participated in service projects including trail maintenance in Great Smoky Mountains National Park and improving food access for people in North Carolina.
 She now works as a community engagement coordinator at the Great Smoky Mountains Institute at Tremont.

 After Kraeske’s friends told her about their great experiences on alternative breaks, she decided to get involved.
-On the first of her four alternative breaks, she worked with a group helping agencies in rural Mississippi with community outreach.
+On the first of her four breaks, she worked with a group helping agencies in rural Mississippi with community outreach.

 “Since I have been involved with the program, I have come to see the value in all types of service,” Kraeske says.
 No matter the task, “the most important thing is that I am doing something to help the people I am serving.”

 On a trip to Alabama, Kraeske led a group that finished home repairs for a single mother of two boys.
 The family hadn’t been able to live in part of their trailer due to black mold.

 “Our work that day completed that project, and it was so amazing to see how grateful the homeowner was,” Kraeske says.
 “She told us her story and detailed every hardship and obstacle.
 It was so powerful for us to hear how difficult and different her life was from ours and to see the positive impact we contributed to.”

 During spring break 2018, groups traveled to Chicago, Savannah, Cincinnati, Jacksonville, Atlanta, Iowa, and Mississippi.
 Their service focused on: animal welfare, accessibility awareness, civil rights, food security, youth development, wealth distribution, and immigrant rights.

 The total value of VOLbreaks service hours so far is estimated at $1.2 million.